 Named after the mythical earthly paradise (described in British author James Hilton’s 1933 novel Lost Horizon), the term Shangri-La has become synonymous with any permanently happy paradise land isolated from the outside world.

 Guests wanting to escape the madness of modern life soon realise why the name is so fitting.
 Lush tropical gardens, a trickling waterfall and leafy stone pathways blend with luxurious pampering in 49 en-suite rooms to offer a delightful sense of tranquillity.

-In the open veld bordering this tranquil country hideaway hotel, wild monkeys and baboons play in the trees, while laid-back resident ducks and tame cats amble around.
+In the open veld bordering this tranquil country hideaway hotel, wild monkeys and baboons play in the trees, while laid-back resident ducks, the beloved Labradors PJ & Fires, as well as tame cats amble around.

 For couples, friends, families and small groups that enjoy peaceful natural surroundings, finding your own piece of paradise at Shangri-La is just an hour’s drive from Gauteng!

 Offering charming old-world elegance, cheerful staff and a refreshingly uncommercialised atmosphere, this beautiful 28-year old hotel also boasts its very own spa, a romantic wedding chapel, several conference areas, swimming pool and tennis courts.

 With a TripAdvisor Award of Excellence in 2013, 2014 and 2015 (for consistently high ratings from its travellers) as well as Trip Advisor Traveller’s Choice Award in 2014 and 2015 – the 4-star Shangri-La Country Hotel & Spa has recently undergone extensive refurbishments to its main building.
 These include an Nguni-inspired promenade, outdoor wooden deck, cellar, airy 200-seater Bellows restaurant, Baroque-themed Heritage restaurant and the cosy Barry’s bar.